 The solar market is increasingly competitive and continually evolving, which may result in price reductions, reduced profit margins or loss of market share by us.
-Our competitors include integrated solar power product manufacturers, specialized solar wafer manufacturers, solar wafer manufacturing divisions of large conglomerates, specialized cell and module manufacturers, polysilicon suppliers with ingot and wafer producing capacities, integrated module manufacturing capabilities, greater resources, better brand name recognition and better access to favorably priced silicon raw materials than we do.
+Our competitors include integrated solar power product manufacturers, specialized solar wafer manufacturers, solar wafer manufacturing divisions of large conglomerates, specialized cell and module manufacturers, polysilicon suppliers with ingot and wafer producing capacities, integrated module manufacturers and end-market system integrators.
+Many of our competitors have longer operating histories, stronger market positions, larger manufacturing capabilities, greater resources, better brand name recognition and better access to favorably priced silicon raw materials than we do.
 Some of our competitors have an established track record in large-scale polysilicon manufacturing and they may have an advantage over us in polysilicon feedstock costs.
 Many of our competitors also have more established distribution networks and larger customer bases.
 As a result, they may be able to devote greater resources to the research, development, promotion and sale of their products or respond more quickly to evolving industry standards and changes in market conditions than we can.
 The key barriers to enter into our industry at present consist of access to capital resources, advanced manufacturing technologies, a competitive cost structure and skilled personnel.
 If these barriers disappear or become more easily surmountable, new competitors may successfully enter our industry.
 If we fail to compete successfully, our business would suffer and we may lose or be unable to gain market share.